marklysze/AutoGenPromptTesting/README.md

 Have you used other models that do follow directions well, please let me know!

 ### Hold up, what about after we address all these challenges?
-Implementing some of these (temp=0, summarising, cleaning agent names, changing role selection prompt) I was able to get Mixtral to choose the right agent every time during speaker selection (5 sequences with 10 iterations each). :fireworks:
+Implementing some of these (temp=0, summarising, cleaning agent names, changing role selection prompt) meant I was able to get Mixtral to choose the right agent every time during speaker selection (5 sequences with 10 iterations each). :fireworks:

-Without tuning the prompts to these other models:
+Without tuning the prompts specifically to these other models:
-- Mistral 7B and Solar 10.7B to successfully pass 4 of the 5 agent selection tests.
+- Mistral 7B and Solar 10.7B successfully passed 4 of the 5 agent selection tests.
 - Llama 2 13B passed 3 out of 5 tests.

 I believe these are significant because they were less successful before these changes and rather unpredictable.